LiveRamp/reslang/docs/reference.md

 ### Resource types

 Relang is designed to make you think in terms of resources.
-There are 3 different resource types in Reslang:
+There are 2 different resource types in Reslang:

--   a **configuration-resource** describes configuration in the system.
+-   a **resource** describes a noun in the system.
--   an **asset-resource** is a resource that is typically created by processing data through our system.
 -   a **request-resource** is an asynchronous, long running process modeled as a resource.

 Each resource specifies the attributes it holds, followed by the possible operations / verbs.
-The reason for the three different types is that they will eventually have different audit and ownership structures - e.g. we might have full history available for configuration resources.

-Each resource type can have 1 level of subresources.
-Further, resources can also have actions, representing either synchronous or asynchronous operations.
+Each resource type can have any level of subresources.
+The depth is limited by a configuration parameter, and is currently limited to a single level.
+Resources can also have actions, representing either synchronous or asynchronous operations.

-You can use the "singleton" keyword before a toplevel resource definition to indicate there is only 1 instance of this resource.
+You can use the "singleton" keyword before a resource or subresource definition to indicate there is only 1 instance of this resource.

 ### Primitive Types